-Students: Use of a service animal by a qualified student with a disability will be permitted in school when it is determined that the student's disability requires such use in order to have equal access to the instructional program, school services and/or school activities or when the student's IEP or 504 team determines that the student requires the use of a service animal to receive a free appropriate public education.
+Students: Use of an animal other than a service animal by a qualified student with a disability will be permitted in school when it is determined that the student's disability requires such use in order to have equal access to the instructional program, school services and/or school activities or when the student's IEP or 504 team determines that the student requires the use of the animal to receive a free appropriate public education.
 All other requirements of this Policy apply.

-Employees: Use of a service animal by a qualified employee with a disability will be permitted when such use is necessary to enable the employee to perform the essential functions of his/her job or to enjoy benefits of employment comparable to those similarly situated non-disabled employees.
+Employees: Use of an animal other than a service animal by a qualified employee with a disability will be permitted when such use is necessary to enable the employee to perform the essential functions of his/her job or to enjoy benefits of employment comparable to those similarly situated non-disabled employees.
 All other requirements of this Policy apply.